algorandlabs/smart-asa/README.md

 ## Conclusions
 Smart ASA reference implementation is a building block that shows how regular ASA can be turned into a more poweful and sophisticated L1 tool.
-By adopting ABI the Smart ASA will be easily interoperable and composible with the rest of Algorand's ecosystem (e.g. wallets, chain explorers, external dApp, etc.).
+By adopting ABI the Smart ASA will be easily interoperable and composable with the rest of Algorand's ecosystem (e.g. wallets, chain explorers, external dApp, etc.).

 This reference implementation is intended to be used as initial step for more specific and customized transferability logic like: royalties, DAOs' assets, NFTs, in-game assets etc.

-We encourage the commiunity to expand and customize this new tool to fit specific dApp!
+We encourage the community to expand and customize this new tool to fit specific dApp!

 Enjoy experimenting and building with Smart ASA!